 332S Cabinet Print (Page 8 – Railroad Preemption Plan Sheet)

 Page 8 is only included for traffic signals that are interconnected to a railroad crossing.
 Page 8 of the cabinet print is NOT contained within the microstation cabinet print file as described in section 20.4.
 It will instead be a separate PDF page of the sealed and approved railroad preemption plan sheet that is required as per chapter 16 for the crossing order.
 Combine the cabinet print PDF (pages 1 through 7) with the sealed and approved railroad preemption plan sheet PDF (page 8) via adobe.
 See

 Figure 20-38.
+Combining the sealed and approved railroad preemption plan sheet PDF to the cabinet print PDF incorrectly will result in breaking the digital signatures and show up as a blank spot.
+To avoid this, the following process should be used:

+Open the PDF of the sealed railroad preemption plan sheet, the digital signature should be visible and can also be verified.

+Go to “print” and set the printer to “Microsoft print to PDF” to make a copy and save the new PDF file.
+The signature should still be visible in the new file, but it is no longer an actual digital signature (it is basically a photocopy of the digital signature).

+The new PDF file can now be combined with the cabinet print PDF into a single electronic document.

 The railroad preemption plan sheet is required to be sealed and approved, so if any changes are needed to it in the future, follow the process and guidance described in chapter 16.
 Updating the railroad preemption plan sheet for the cabinet print may or may not require a rail crossing order (e.g., also documenting the updated preemption plan sheet in a crossing order) as per the decision by the ODOT commerce and compliance division.
 Contact the state traffic signal engineer for assistance in getting this process started.